What we do

 We have just six school rules and we explain carefully to our children what these mean in practice.
 They are all written positively; they say DO.
 Our children behave very well, our last Ofsted report commended their behaviour; this doesn't happen by accident!
 We remind ourselves and the children of what they mean and why they are important all the time.

 We encourage children to work together but we recognise that they also need to compete, both as individuals and teams.
 Learning to compete, to win with grace, and, to lose knowing that you have tried your best is important.
 Our school sports day is competitive and is one of the highlights of our year.
 Our School Choir, Nativity and Junior Play rely on cooperation and teamwork.

 Learning is not something that we do to children and it is not something that we alone can do.
 Children in our school are active learners they know what they have to do to be successful and they know what they have to do to improve their work.
 Their partnership with us is crucial.
 As is the partnership which we enjoy with parents; we rely on parents taking an active interest in what their children do at school, helping them read, helping them to learn spellings, etc. But it is more simple than that, we rely on parents making sure our children get to bed on time, making sure children have a proper breakfast, making school important, etc.

 ‘Our children are successful learners and achieve well.
 On average they enter school below national expectations but leave at or above.
-Hence we are proud to be a good school and we work very hard to maintain that!.
 The DfE website publishes our performance data annually here

 .
 Please bear in mind that with very small cohorts that each child is a significant percentage of the total and consequently our results do tend to vary from year to year.’